 The beginnings of the history of amblyopia treatment

 The first mention of ‘amblyopia’ dates back to the fifth century BC to the old Greek civilization.
-Back then Hippocrates used the word amblyopia to name conditions that resulted in decreased visual acuity in seemingly healthy eyes.
+Back then, Hippocrates used the word amblyopia to name conditions that resulted in decreased visual acuity in seemingly healthy eyes.
 Old Greeks also defined ‘strabismus’ as a disorder of eye movements and position.
-By today’s standards, they proposed sort of bizarre treatment options but at least it meant a start in amblyopia treatment.
-More than a thousand years later though, in the Byzantine empire, in the year around 900 AD, there was the first mention of occlusion for the treatment of strabismus in history.
-In the 13th century, the first-ever eye hospital was established in France and in the 16th century a German physician designed special hoods to put them over one’s head to treat strabismus.
+By today’s standards, they proposed sort of bizarre treatment options, but at least it meant a start in amblyopia treatment.
+More than a thousand years later though, in the Byzantine empire, in the year around 900 AD, the first-ever mention of occlusion for the treatment of strabismus appeared.
+In the 13th century, the first-ever eye hospital was established in France, and in the 16th century a German physician designed special hoods to put them over one’s head to treat strabismus.

 The start of ophthalmology and early surgical attempts

-The actual start of ophthalmology as such is believed to have occurred in 1765 in Paris, France when the first chair of ophthalmology was established.
+The actual start of ophthalmology as such is believed to have occurred in 1765 in Paris, France, when the first chair of ophthalmology was established.
 Approximately 50 years earlier, in the year 1722, a French ophthalmologist Charles de Saint-Yves wrote in his book that by covering non-strabismic eye the strabismic eye will immediately look straight ahead – something that we now know as a cover test.
 He also proposed that the non-strabismic eye should be covered in order to restore the correct eye position in the strabismic eye.
-A few years later, in 1743, George Comte de Buffon, another French physician described that the weak eye regains all its strength by occluding the good eye, which is why he is considered as a beginner of the occlusion therapy in amblyopia.
+A few years later, in 1743, George Comte de Buffon, another French physician, described that the weak eye regains all its strength by occluding the good eye, which is why he is considered as a beginner of the occlusion therapy in amblyopia.
 The first idea of treating strabismus (and amblyopia) surgically came in the 18th century by John Taylor, although his surgical techniques on eye muscles were later recognized as a fraud.
-Roughly a hundred years later though, Germans Stromeyer and Dieffenbach and Belgian Cunier were the first to have performed a proper surgery for treating strabismus.
+Roughly a hundred years later though, Germans Stromeyer and Dieffenbach, and a Belgian, Cunier, were the first to perform a proper surgery for treating strabismus.
 Later it was also noted by Ludwig Boehm that the surgery to correct strabismus also improves amblyopia.

 The beginning of modern ophthalmology